 Shops are open on Sunday (unlike in Serbia and Hungary)

-We pedal through low hills, into Naidăs, the first village in Romania.
+I pedal through low hills, into Naidăs, the first village in Romania.
 It is so heavy with atmosphere that we don’t want to stray too far from such a heavenly old-fashioned village.
 Children swim in the river, elderly sit outside, youngsters gather on the hood of a car.
-We set up camp right above the village its main shepherd pasture.
+I set up camp right above the village its main shepherd pasture.

-And so we wake up with dozens of sheep, we hear them bleating long before they arrive when we are starting breakfast.
+And so I wake up with dozens of sheep, I hear them bleating long before they arrive when I am starting breakfast.
 The shepherd talks and talks, it doesn’t seem to matter that our Romanian is non-existent.
 As it doesn’t matter for the shepherd that a few dogs are tagging along while they aren’t shepherd dogs.